So let me explain the 'wrong.'

 Being the geek that I am, I may have watched one or two of Audi's launch videos that featured the old town of Ingolstadt.
 It looks like another Bavarian delight, a gothic masterpiece that played a pivotal role in Mary Shelly's 'Frankenstein'.

 However time was against us, and I had one thing on my mind, the Audi Museum, we'd have to skip the scenic town.

-How August Horch, set-up a car company called Horch, fell out with his backers, set up his own business, couldn't use his name (which roughly translates into "listen”) so translated it into Latin and came up with Audi - you know, as in Audio.
+When August Horch, set up a car company called Horch, fell out with his backers, set up his own business, couldn't use his name (which roughly translates into "listen"), so translated it into Latin and came up with Audi - you know, as in Audio.
 (So you know the right way to say Audi now - except I still say Owww - di, like so many Brits).

-Although Audi's story differs in that the outcome of the post-war repatriations placed its headquarters in Soviet-controlled Eastern Germany.
-Therefore Auto Union evaporated and was reborn in Ingolstadt.
+Although Audi's story differs in that the outcome of the post-war repatriations placed its headquarters in Soviet-controlled Eastern Germany; therefore Auto Union evaporated in East Germany and was reborn in the west, in Ingolstadt.

-It first came to prominence in the rally stages of the world and brought us all-wheel-drive to road cars, then to the touring car circuits of the world before dominating World Endurance Racing at events like Le Mans & Sebring.
+Then to the touring car circuits of the world before dominating World Endurance Racing at events like Le Mans and Sebring

 It was these cars I fell in love in my youth.

 Now, I tend to go for the classics.
 The monsters from Auto Union, built to battle with their arch enemy, Mercedes.